3 charged, 75 vehicles seized, in fraud against Texas county

 Local news outlets report John and Cynthia Warren were arrested near Valdosta, Georgia, on Monday while Justin Warren was arrested in Texas on Tuesday.

-The Midland County sheriff alleges that Vector Fleet Management, where John Warren was general manager of government services, submitted $1 million in fraudulent invoices to the county for maintenance work on county vehicles.
+The Midland County sheriff alleges John Warren, who was general manager of government services for Vector Fleet Management, submitted $1 million in fraudulent invoices to the county for maintenance work on county vehicles.

 John Warren is also alleged to have made $1.3 million in charges on a Vector credit card to fictitious companies.

-Note: This story was first published on May 22, 2021.
-It was updated on May 24, 2021, to make clear that an employee of Vector Fleet Management submitted the invoices and officials consider Vector a victim of the fraud that is cooperating with the investigation.